Chart

 DAI Vault for custom DAI Gateway managed by MakerDAO.
 The current bridge cap is 5.00 M DAI.

 StarkGate bridge for WBTC.
-The current bridge cap is 200 WBTC.
+There is no bridge cap.

 The current deployment carries some associated risks: